How to train your ears to hear better

 The first thing to clear up is yes - you definitely can train your ears to hear better.
 With small amounts of consistent effort, you can boost your hearing skills in as little as four weeks.
 Before long, you’ll begin to notice the difference - whether that’s improved attention, better performance at work, or enhanced social interactions.

-eargym’s immersive auditory training involves completing lots of exercises designed to target specific aspects of hearing - including pitch recognition and auditory localisation (working out where sounds are coming from).
+eargym’s immersive auditory training involves completing fun, expert-designed exercises designed to target specific aspects of hearing - including pitch recognition and auditory localisation (working out where sounds are coming from).

 The eargym app allows us to complete auditory training from the comfort of our own homes with just a smartphone and a pair of headphones.
 This means we really have no excuses when it comes to improving our hearing health.